The Flow Model At Work: Understanding Productivity And Engagement

 There are several ways workers can harness the flow model:

 • Track flow – Notice when you’re most productive and in flow.
-Structure this type of work during those time periods.
+Structure this type of work during those periods.

 Elements Of Flow